o-g-sus/JUCE-HEAVY/README.md

 Screenshot of an AUv3 version of the app in AUM host app.
 <br />

 For the Mobile Version you will take the Xcode iOS Exporter.
-To make it work on your iOS devices you will have to change Development ID.
+To make it work on your iOS device change the Development ID to yours.
 <img width="964" alt="Bildschirmfoto 2024-01-11 um 14 23 55" src="https://github.com/o-g-sus/JUCE-HEAVY/assets/1574482/6f461be6-f01d-4b7a-b784-0f8d8644ee80">